DragonSenses/visionize/architectural-decision-log.md

   );
 ```

-We will call this `cachedFn`, which we call inside our components, which calls an `async` function that takes the `input` argument.
+Rename this to `executeServerAction`, which we call inside our components, which calls an `async` function that takes the `input` argument.
 We send that input inside of our `action`.
 This `action` will run through our `ActionState` to be validated.
 Afterwards, it will follow the server action logic.

 ### useServerAction logic

-Now for the `cachedFn`, inside the `useCallback` hook we want to have a an `async` function with `input` as the argument.
+Now for the `executeServerAction`, inside the `useCallback` hook we want to have a an `async` function with `input` as the argument.
 Inside the function we immediately set the `loading` state to `true`.
 Then open up a `try..catch..finally` where we call `action(input)` and take save the result to `actionOutput`.
 Then we check for a series of conditions.

 - if `actionOutput` is falsy then we have an early `return`
 - Otherise, check the properties of `actionOutput` if they contain `error`, `fieldErrors` or `data` and set the state variables accordingly.